planetlearning/planetlearning.github.io/pages/micromaster/markdown.md

 After the pull request is merged, you'll be able to see your personal page at `planetlearning.github.io/#!pages/micromaster/profiles/<YourUserName>.md`.
 Let us know in the [slack chat](http://slack.ole.org)  after you complete this step.

 **NOTE**: Try to add and experiment with as many markdown elements as you can and make your page attractive.
-A list of sample profile pages can be found [**here**](https://github.com/planetlearning/planetlearning.github.io/tree/master/pages/micromaster/profiles).
 Be creative.